arijitnoobstar/tech-articles/README.md

 ## Metaverse-AR-VR

 ### Concerns about the Metaverse

+>  #### [The metaverse has a groping problem already](https://www.technologyreview.com/2021/12/16/1042516/the-metaverse-has-a-groping-problem/). *(By [Tanya Basu](https://www.technologyreview.com/author/tanya-basu/), MIT Technology Review, 16th Dec 2021)*
+>  Tanya brings to attention, the issue of sexual harassment in the Metaverse.
+She discusses specific examples, the validity of such virtual claims as well as how Metaverse-builders can make have a more direct method of stopping harassment instead of delineating the responsibility of prevention to users.

 >  #### [The metaverse is the next venue for body dysmorphia online](https://www.technologyreview.com/2021/11/16/1040174/facebook-metaverse-body-dysmorphia/). *(By [Tanya Basu](https://www.technologyreview.com/author/tanya-basu/), MIT Technology Review, 16th Nov 2021)*
 >  Of the many novel aspects of the Metaverse, Tanya brings to light the issue of body image problems from metaverse avatars.
 She highlights how accurate third-person view avatars of oneself can worsen body image issues and how inaccurate avatars may perpetuate unattainable standards of beauty.